FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

   serialbase = minimalmodbus.Instrument('/dev/ttyO1', 1)

-.. warning:: Remember we are using COM2 for this example.
+**Warning:** Remember we are using COM2 for this example.
 If you are using COM1 the directory to listen is on **'/dev/ttyO5'**.
 The "O" in /dev/ttyO1 is the letter O, not a zero.

 3) Now that minimalmodbus is included, and we have the variable 'serialbase' where it knows to listen for ModBus messages, we can read and write registers in this way: